Grokzen/docker-redis-cluster/README.md

 It also contains 2 standalone instances that is not part of the cluster.
 They are running on port 7006 & 7007

-It will allways build the latest commit in the 3.0 branch  `https://github.com/antirez/redis`
+It will allways build the latest commit in the 3.0 branch  `https://github.com/antirez/redis/tree/3.0`

-## Setup / Usage
+# Setup Docker

 How to setup docker and start the cluster image.

 Install `docker` on your system.
 1.0 or higher is recommended.
 Instructions can be found at http://docs.docker.com/en/latest/installation/.
 It is also reccomended to add the current user to `docker` system group to remove the need to add sudo to each docker call.

+# Usage

 Download the latest build from docker hub with `docker pull grokzen/redis-cluster`